tutorrio/TheAgentCompany/evaluation/README.md

 - `--outputs-path`: the path to save trajectories and evaluation results.
 - `--server-hostname`: the hostname of the server that hosts all the web services.
 It could be `localhost` if you are running the evaluation and services on the same machine.
 If the services are hosted on a remote machine, you must use the hostname of the remote machine rather than IP address.
 - `--version`: the version of the task images to use.
 Currently, the only supported version is `1.0.0`.
+- `--run-npc-tasks-only`: when enabled, only runs tasks that have a `scenarios.json` file defined.
+Tasks without this file will be skipped.
+This is useful for running only NPC-based tasks.

 The script is idempotent.
 If you run it again, it will resume from the last checkpoint.
 It would usually take a few days to finish evaluation.